Foreign policy of the George H. W. Bush administration: Cuba

 In April 1992 Bush tightened the long-standing embargo against trade with Cuba.
 On December 31, 1992, the US federal government released forty-five Cubans that had defected to the US through an airliner.
 The Cuban government had beforehand accused the US of violating international law with its policy of granting political asylum to Cubans.

+Haiti

+The Bush administration initially supported Haitian president Jean-Bertrand Aristide.
+Following the September 1991 military coup against him, the administration immediately called for the restoration of Haiti's democratically elected leader and did not recognize the military junta led by Raoul Cédras.
+The administration judged Aristide by comparing him to Haiti's previous leaders, and there was also concern that the coup could have an effect on other developing democracies in the hemisphere.
+However, Bush later criticized the alleged human rights abuses in Haiti under Aristide.
+Starting in October 1991, his administration distanced itself from Aristide due to his human rights record while still calling for the restoration of constitutional government in Haiti.
+They pressured Aristide to assure his opponents that there would be no acts of revenge violence, that he would accept reduced powers, and would do more to respect human rights.
+On June 7, 1992, Bush expressed hope that democracy would be "reinstalled" in Haiti by the OAS economic embargo and said that he had no plans of deploying troops to the country, after reports that the U.S. and several Latin American governments were considering sending peacekeepers.

 Honduras

 In March.
 1989, the US requested Honduras to allow Nicaraguan guerrillas to remain in their territory for another year.
 The plea was made by Under Secretary of State for Political Affairs Robert M. Kimmitt during his meeting in Honduras with President José Azcona del Hoyo, concurrently with Honduras officials meeting contra leaders for a discussion on plans to disarm the rebels.

 On April 17, 1990, Bush met with Honduras President Rafael Callejas at the White House for a wide-ranging discussion that included their shared satisfaction with the stability of the relationship between the US and Honduras.
 Bush praised Honduras for its "productive role in achieving a multilateral agreement on the peaceful demobilization and repatriation of the Nicaraguan resistance in conditions of safety for all concerned" and indicated American support for this policy.
 Bush also pledged American aid "to ensure humanitarian assistance to those in need in both Nicaragua and Honduras as they return to their homes, their families, and their jobs, and play a vital role in helping Nicaragua establish lasting democratic institutions."